Yio Chu Kang Secondary School

 The Art Faculty

 The Art Faculty (TAF) is a social enterprise by Autism Resource Centre, a charity based in Singapore.
-TAF retails art and merchandise created by special talents with autism and related challenges.
-For every sale of artwork and merchandise, our differently-abled artists earn royalties, and also learn about the value of work and financial independence.
+TAF retails art pieces and merchandise created by talented individuals on the autism spectrum.
+For every sale of artwork and merchandise, the differently-abled artists earn royalties, and also learn about the value of good work habits and financial independence.

 Be Part Of The Purple Parade Family